 Route 9 / 9D Signal Study

-We are currently working on a traffic signal optimization study for 19 intersections on Routes 9 and 9D in Southern Dutchess.
+We are close to finishing a traffic signal optimization study for 19 intersections on Routes 9 and 9D in Southern Dutchess.
 The study will identify ways to adjust signal timings and/or better coordinate signals to improve traffic flow on these two critical corridors.

 Safety Assessments